 * Zurich Performance Fund and Market Data Source: Independent Rubicon Survey: rubiconic.ie/calculator, August 2021.

 This article is intended to provide general guidance only.
 If you have not done so already, we suggest that you consider taking independent professional advice from your financial adviser and/or your tax adviser based on your own particular circumstances.

-The tax and legislative information contained herein is based on Zurich Life’s understanding of current practice as at 31 August 2020 and may change in the future.
+The tax and legislative information contained herein is based on Zurich Life’s understanding of current practice as at July 2021.